V5B 19-5-2025 45 min

 Example:

-In conclusion, young people who assume that being a celebrity always leads to well-being should broaden their perspective.
-Even though the luxury lifestyle associated with stardom is a great benefit, fame can also come with a lack of privacy, the inability to maintain genuine friendships, and even loss of self-respect.
+In conclusion, young people who assume that being a celebrity always leads to well-being, do not see the entire picture.
+Even though the luxury lifestyle associated with stardom is a great benefit, fame can also come with a lack of privacy, the inability to maintain genuine friendships, and even loss of self-respect; issues which certainly do not induce happiness.

 > exchange conclusions & check each other's work